Electric Marketing Blog

 After all, whatever else Brexit may mean, it must mean an end to excessive bureaucracy if the British economy is to thrive in the coming years.Leave a Reply

-Following the events of the summer, the Pound has crashed against the US Dollar to a 30 year low.
+Following the events of last summer, the Pound crashed against the US Dollar to a 30 year low.
 The UK’s manufactured goods and services are falling in price for shoppers in the EU and across the world.

 It follows that UK companies which export are set for a few years of strong sales growth.
 With growth comes new opportunities for b2b marketers to sell into these exporters as they gear up for expansion by investing in recruitment and training, marketing, market research into international markets, IT, international financial services and many other corporate services.